-Perfume oils differ from traditional alcohol-based perfumes in that the oil they're made with is skin-hydrating, and since oil is less volatile than alcohol, the fragrance will have less sillage, or "throw," and wear more closely to the skin.
+Perfume oils differ from alcohol-based perfumes (EDPs) in that the oil they're made with is skin-hydrating, and since oil is less volatile than alcohol, the fragrance will have less sillage and throw, wearing more closely to the skin.
 Oils also react more to your own unique skin chemistry than EDPs.
-Oil carriers are also the original in perfumery — fragrant resins, spices, and herbs were steeped in oil in Ancient Egypt as early as 10,000 BCE.
+This carrier is also the original in perfumery — fragrant resins, spices, and herbs were steeped in oil in Ancient Egypt as early as 10,000 BCE.

 **We use fractionated coconut oil as our carrier oil, and our oils are always made at extrait strength with 30-40% pure fragrance compounds in every batch.
 Extrait de parfum, which translates from the French as "perfume extract," is known in perfumery as the highest concentration of scent available.